-Whether you stay here for a long weekend or make a quick day trip to visit, there’s plenty of things to see and do in sunny Jupiter, Florida!
+Whether you stay here for a long weekend or make a quick day trip to visit, there are plenty of things to see and do in sunny Jupiter, Florida!

 1. Jupiter Inlet Lighthouse And Museum